horvathd/cern_fluka_wsl/README.md

-# Installing CERN's FLUKA and Flair on Windows using WSL
+# Installing FLUKA.CERN and Flair on Windows using WSL

 It is recommended to use the Windows Subsystem for Linux (WSL) for running CERN's FLUKA and Flair on Windows.
 The Windows Subsystem for Linux lets developers run GNU/Linux environment - including most command-line tools, utilities, and applications - directly on Windows, unmodified, without the overhead of a virtual machine.

-## 1. Required software
+## 1. Enable Windows Subsystem for Linux

 ### 1.1.
-Windows Subsystem for Linux

-Windows Subsystem for Linux requires Windows 10 (build: 16299 [2017 Fall update] or greater) or Windows 11.

-#### 1.1.1.
-Enable Windows Subsystem for Linux
+For Windows 10 version 2004 (build number 19041, released in May 2020) or newer and for Windows 11:

 Start a *PowerShell* as *Administrator* and run the following command:

-> `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
+> `wsl --install`

+*Ubuntu* will be automatically installed as well.

 When the command asks, reboot the PC to finalize the installation.

-#### 1.1.2.
-Get Ubuntu Linux from the Microsoft Store
+### 1.2.
+For older Windows 10 versions

+Follow the instructions from [here](https://learn.microsoft.com/en-us/windows/wsl/install-manual).

+You may skip Steps 2 through 5, if you don't want to update to WSL version 2.

-In the *Microsoft Store*, search for *Ubuntu 20.04* or *Ubuntu 22.04* and click on the *Get* button, then on *Install*.
+In Step 6, install *Ubuntu 20.04* or *Ubuntu 22.04*.

-#### 1.1.3.
-Initialize Ubuntu
+## 2. Initialize Ubuntu

-To initialize simply click *Launch* in the *Microsoft Store*, or find *Ubuntu 20.04.x (22.04.x) LTS* in the *Start Menu*.
+After the installation start *Ubuntu* from the start menu, or click the *Open* button in the *Microsoft Store*.

 After a couple minutes it will ask for a new Linux username and password.
 They can be anything, as they are not related to your Windows credentials.

 After the initialization, *Ubuntu* works just like a native Linux system.

-#### 1.1.4.
-Legacy console error

-Sometimes you can't enter the new Linux username and password, and the following error message is appearing:

-> Unsupported console settings.
-In order to use this feature the legacy console must be disabled.

-To solve this, right click on the *Title bar* of the windows of *Ubuntu*, and select *Properties*.
-On the *Options* tab disable the *Use Legacy Console* option, and click *OK*.
-To apply the change you have to close *Ubuntu*.

-To restart the initialization, *Ubuntu* has to be reset.
-See 5. for instructions.
-When it is finished, start *Ubuntu* again, to start the initialization again.

-#### 1.1.5.
+### 2.1.
 Accessing files in WSL

 The windows drives (C:\\, D:\\, etc.) are automatically mounted at: `/mnt/<drive_letter>/...`

+## 3. Setting up for FLUKA and installing Flair

+### 3.1.
+Running the setup script

+Download the zip file containing the setup script from [here](https://github.com/horvathd/cern_fluka_wsl/archive/refs/heads/master.zip), and extract its content.

+In the *Ubuntu* terminal change the directory to the location of the downloaded script and run the following command:

+> `sudo ./setup_wsl.sh`

+The script will install Flair and the necessary packages FLUKA.
+The setup process will take a few minutes.

+Restart *Ubuntu* after the script finished.

-### 1.2.
+### 3.2.
 Install an X Server

 An X Server for Windows is necessary to visualize the Flair's graphical interface.

+#### 3.2.1.
+WSLg

+If you are using a WSL release with an included X Server you don't need to install any third-party X Server.
+Run the following command in *PowerShell* or *Ubuntu* to check if WSL's X Server is available:

+> `wsl.exe --version`

+If you get a valid version number for WSLg then the X Server is working.
+Otherwise, a third-party X Server needs to be installed.
-The following two X servers are recommended.
+The following two free X servers are recommended.
 Only one has to be installed.

-#### 1.1.1.
+#### 3.2.2.
 Xming

 Download and install the *Public Domain Release* version from http://www.straightrunning.com/XmingNotes/

-#### 1.1.2.
+#### 3.2.3.
 MobaXTerm

 Download and install the *Home* edition from https://mobaxterm.mobatek.net/

-## 2. Installing FLUKA and Flair

-### 2.1.
-Setting up Ubuntu and install Flair

-Download the *setup_wsl.sh* script from [here](https://raw.githubusercontent.com/horvathd/cern_fluka_wsl/master/setup_wsl.sh) (Right click, save link as ...).
-In the *Ubuntu* terminal change the directory to the downloaded script and run the following command:

-> `sudo ./setup_wsl.sh`

-The script will install the necessary packages and Flair.

-### 2.2.
-Download and install FLUKA
+## 4. Download and install FLUKA

 Download the GNU/Linux *\*gfor9_amd64.deb* package of FLUKA from [fluka.cern](https://fluka.cern/download/latest-fluka-release).

 The steps of the installation can be found [here](https://fluka.cern/documentation/installation/fluka-linux-rpm-deb).
 See section: *Installing FLUKA using .deb files*.

-### 2.3.
-Restarting Ubuntu

-To finalize the installation the terminal window of *Ubuntu 20.04 LTS* must be closed and reopened.
+To finalize the installation *Ubuntu* must be closed and reopened.

-## 3. Running FLUKA and Flair
+## 5. Running FLUKA and Flair

-### 3.1.
+### 5.1.
 Running the X Server

-Start the Xming or MobaXTerm app from the start menu.
+If you installed a third-party X Server (Xming or MobaXTerm), you need to start it first.

 If you are using Xming with WSL2, then the XLaunch app must be used with *No Access Control* enabled, instead of Xming.

-### 3.2.
+### 5.2.
 Running Ubuntu

-Launch *Ubuntu 20.04.x (22.04.x) LTS* from the Start menu
+Launch *Ubuntu* from the Start Menu.

-### 3.3.
+### 5.3.
 Running FLUKA and Flair

 See the instructions on [fluka.cern](https://fluka.cern/documentation/running)

-## 4. Updating FLUKA and Flair
+## 6. Updating FLUKA and Flair

-### 4.1.
+### 6.1.
 Update Flair

 To update Flair run the following commands: